sjsu-library/unionist/_items/unionist--text-0406.md

 scholarlyNotes:
 commentary: 'The prospectus for <em>The Unionist</em> is used here within the confines of a friendly paper, as an advertisement for subscribers.
-This iteration is identical to the one that the <em>Genius of Temperance</em> had published in August, 1833, except that it lacks the final lines about discontinuance of subscriptions. '
+This iteration is identical to an earlier one that the <em>Genius of Temperance</em> had published in August, 1833, except that there it lacks the final lines about discontinuance of subscriptions. '
 relatedPeople: William Goodell; Charles C. Burleigh
 featured:
 repeated: